 RT-130 Annual Fireline Safety Refresher

 This course is designed to provide up-to-date fireline safety information to firefighters holding Incident Command System qualifications who require this training per the 2006, PMS 310-1, Wildland Fire Qualification System Guide.
 Individual sessions of Annual Fireline Safety Refresher Training contain content pertinent to the registered students including entrapment avoidance, current issues, fire shelter deployment and other hazard and safety issues.
 Typically offered in the spring and at the Nebraska Wildland Fire Academy.
-Length: 4-8 hours.
+Length: 4-8 hours and available online.

 S-131 Advanced Firefighter

 This course is designed to meet the training needs of the Firefighter Type 1 (FFT1).
 The course is designed to be interactive in nature.
-It contains several tactical decision games designed to facilitate learning the course objectives, as well as class discussion.
-Topics include: fireline reference materials, communications and tactical decision making.
+It contains several tactical decision games designed to facilitate learning the course objectives, as well as a class discussion.
+Topics include: fireline reference materials, communications, and tactical decision making.
 Offered upon request and at the Nebraska Wildland Fire Academy.
-Length: 12 hours.
+Length: 12 hours

 This is an instructor-led course intended to be presented at the local level.
 The course lessons provide an introduction to the function, maintenance and use of internal combustion engine powered chain saws, and their tactical wildland fire application.
 Field exercises support entry-level training for firefighters with little or no previous experience in operating a chain saw, providing hands-on cutting experience in surroundings similar to fireline situations.
 Length: 25-37 hours

 S-215 Fire Operations in the Wildland Urban Interface